-It has a cast that you imagine being assembled at Cannes, as almost every new face we encounter on the journey – all 148-mins of it – is instantly recognisable, and therein lies a beef.
+It has a cast that you imagine being assembled at Cannes, as almost every new face we encounter on the journey (148-mins of it) is instantly recognisable, and therein lies a beef.
 For any period piece brimming with big names, there’s an inherent distraction from the material at each point we’re introduced to a new star.
 I found myself holding my breath as to whether he or she had the ability to adapt to the landscape of the time with an authentic southern accent.
-What’s worse is when fears are realised and actors like Ray Winstone, Jude Law and Nicole Kidman allow their accents to slip resulting in a character-audience detachment that need never have been there.
-I understand the box office benefits to having star names dotted all over your poster, but in this case, a few more indigenous folks wouldn’t have gone amiss.
+What’s worse is when fears are realised and actors like Ray Winstone, Jude Law and Nicole Kidman allow their accents to slip, resulting in a character-audience detachment that need never have been there.
+I understand the box office benefits to having star names dotted all over your poster, but in this case a few more indigenous folk wouldn’t have gone amiss.

 Casting issues aside, the film looks beautiful.
 Clearly, this is an ambitious piece and fittingly, the cinematography is epic and sprawling.
 There’s striking visual metaphors too.
 Apart from in the opening scenes, we see very little of the actual conflicts, although what we do see is brutal and bloody.
 Instead of witnessing soldiers dying, we see the crops going to waste on the farms and the unattended fields, amid the absence of farmers to tend to them.
 It’s symbolic of a country that was tearing itself apart from the inside.